pingcap/docs-cn/develop/dev-guide-object-naming-guidelines.md

     - Temporary table of business operations: `tmp_st_{business code}_{creator abbreviation}_{date}`
     - Record table of accounts period: `t_crm_ec_record_YYYY{MM}{dd}`
 - Create separate databases for tables of different business modules and add annotations accordingly.
-- Currently, TiDB only supports setting the value of `lower-case-table-names` to `2`.
-This means it is case-sensitive when you save a table name, but case-insensitive when you compare table names.
-The comparison is based on the lower case.

 ## Column naming convention